batuhncbk/Cinema_ticket_application/README.md

 # cinema_ticket_application
 Cinema Ticket Application

-#### This project is my exercise to learn html, css and javascript.
+#### This project is my exercise to learn html, css and javascript..

 #### It is a web page design with a visual interface where the ticket purchase screen from a cinema or theater site is presented and the selection is made and the entered data is kept in the datastorage.